-

 Pads that have been well rinsed or pre-soaked and wrung out (with most of the blood removed) should not stain white clothes.

-Tips:- Add an extra rinse cycle if you have sensitive skin.
+- Add an extra rinse cycle if you have sensitive skin.

 - Your Öko Pads will become more absorbent after a few washes.